SulaimanMohammad/wifi_counter/README.md

 1. **Download OUI Table**: Retrieves the OUI table containing MAC addresses of various hardware manufacturers.
 2. **Filter Non-Phone MACs**: Extracts and saves MAC addresses of non-phone devices to `Non_phones_macs` file.
 3. **Install Tshark**: Checks if Tshark is installed and installs it if necessary.
-4. **Configure Wireless Adapter**: Sets the wireless adapter to monitoring mode.
+4. **Configure Wireless Adapter**: Turn on Wireless Adapter and Sets the wireless adapter to monitoring mode.
-5. **Launch Tshark**: Starts Tshark to scan for WiFi beacons and probes.
+5. **Launch Tshark**: Starts Tshark to scan for WiFi beacons and probes then turn off the adapter.
 6. **Analyes data**: Call a pythonn script to read `unique.txt` and retuen the number of phones found

 ## Data Collection Process